Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Station.md

 Station[3].RegisterMover( Mover[2] );		// unnecessary
 ```

-Stations also automatically *unregister* movers that have been redirected with another move command, even if that command's destination is the same as the Station.
+Stations also automatically *unregister* movers that have been redirected with another move command, even if that command's destination is the same location as the Station.

 ```javascript
 Mover[2].MoveToStation( Station[3] );
 Mover[2].MoveToPosition( Station[3].Position );
 ```

-Here, the Station will not report *MoverInPosition*.
+Here, the Station will not report *MoverInPosition* when it arrives because the original command is interrupted by one where the *CurrentMoveType* is not `MOVETYPE_STATION`.

 ## Methods